openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 Transformation writing essentials
 #################################

-When developing a transformation, you need to follow these transformation rules:
+When you're developing a transformation, you need to follow these transformation rules:

 1. Friendly Names
 +++++++++++++++++

-Each ``ov::Node`` has an unique name and a friendly name.
-In transformations we care only about friendly name because it represents the name from the model.
+Each ``ov::Node`` has a unique name and a friendly name.
+In transformations we only care about friendly name because it represents the name from the model point of view.
-To avoid losing friendly name when replacing node with other node or subgraph, set the original friendly name to the latest node in replacing subgraph.
+To avoid losing friendly name when replacing node with another one or a subgraph, we set the original friendly name to the last node in the replacing subgraph.
 See the example below.

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp
    :fragment: [ov:replace_friendly_name]

-In more advanced cases, when replaced operation has several outputs and we add additional consumers to its outputs, we make a decision how to set friendly name by arrangement.
+In more complicated cases, if a replaced operation has several outputs and we add additional consumers to its outputs, we decide how to set friendly name by an agreement.

 2. Runtime Info
 +++++++++++++++

 Runtime info is a map ``std::map<std::string, ov::Any>`` located inside ``ov::Node`` class.
-It represents additional attributes in ``ov::Node``.
+It represents additional attributes of ``ov::Node``.
-These attributes can be set by users or by plugins and when executing transformation that changes ``ov::Model`` we need to preserve these attributes as they will not be automatically propagated.
+These attributes can be set by users or plugins.
+When we execute a transformation that changes ``ov::Model``, we need to preserve these attributes as they will not be automatically propagated.
 In most cases, transformations have the following types: 1:1 (replace node with another node), 1:N (replace node with a sub-graph), N:1 (fuse sub-graph into a single node), N:M (any other transformation).
 Currently, there is no mechanism that automatically detects transformation types, so we need to propagate this runtime information manually.
-See the examples below.
+See the example below:

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp
    :fragment: [ov:copy_runtime_info]

-When transformation has multiple fusions or decompositions, ``ov::copy_runtime_info`` must be called multiple times for each case.
+When a transformation has multiple fusions or decompositions, ``ov::copy_runtime_info`` must be called multiple times for each case.

 .. note:: ``copy_runtime_info`` removes ``rt_info`` from destination nodes.
-If you want to keep it, you need to specify them in source nodes like this: ``copy_runtime_info({a, b, c}, {a, b})``
+If you want to keep it, you need to specify them in source nodes as following: ``copy_runtime_info({a, b, c}, {a, b})``

 3. Constant Folding
 +++++++++++++++++++